 This leads us to the last of the three Gardnerella pathogenicity genes we are going to cover: biofilms.
 As we said above, biofilms are 3D clumps of bacteria that make it super hard to get rid of bacterial vaginosis with just antibiotics alone, leading to persistent vaginal symptoms like excessive vaginal discharge and odor.

-Gardnerella makes excellent biofilm scaffolding and it can grab onto the lining of the vagina.
-Gardnerella biofilms also make great homes for other bacteria like Prevotella, Fannyhessae, and Mobiluncus.
 So once Gardnerella is established in a biofilm it is easier for these other bacteria to colonize and since they are all living together in the same biofilm, they are all equally hard to get rid of.
 It’s a party, but not the kind we want to be invited to.

-Can Gardnerella be causing my recurrent UTIs?
+Can Gardnerella cause UTIs?

 Not directly, but it can make it easier for E. coli to cause infections.
-E. coli is the most common cause of UTIs
+E. coli is the most common cause of UTIs.

 Recent research has shown that if Gardnerella gets into the bladder it can cause these E. coli IBCs to become active, essentially luring E. coli out of its hiding place.